tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 #### Linux command:
-a.
-Show logged in user
+* Show logged in user - w
-b.
-Change password
+* Change password - passwd
-c.
-List of all open files and processes that opened them
+* List of all open files and processes that opened them - lsof -i
-d.
-Show firewall config in Linux
+* Show firewall config in Linux - cat /etc/iptables
-e.
-How to switch user
+* How to switch user - su
-f.
-What is sudo
+* What is sudo -
-g.
-Show cpuinfo, meminfo
+* Show cpuinfo, meminfo - cat /etc/cpuinfo, cat /etc/meminfo
-h.
-Find a file in Linux
+* Find a file in Linux  - find /home -name "search.txt"
-i.
-Search for a string in linux
+* Search for a string in linux - grep -r -n "search_string" /home
-j.
-Show list of openports
+* Show list of openports - netstat -abno
-k.
-How to block IP in Linux machine (tbc)
-l.
-Nohup
+* Nohup
-m.
-Count the number of lines returned
+* Count the number of lines returned - wc -l
-n.
-Parse string with delimiters
+* Parse string with delimiters - cut -d ":" -f1:f2

 #### Windows commands:
-a.
-Show current logged in user – query user
+* Show current logged in user – query user
-b.
-Show windows system information - systeminfo
+*  Show windows system information - systeminfo
-c.
-Show list of all running processes – tasklist /SVC
+* Show list of all running processes – tasklist /SVC
-d.  show list of all local users in the computer – net users
+* Show list of all local users in the computer – net users
-e.
-Show info about a user – net user bob
+* Show info about a user – net user bob
-f.
-Find out all processes names and ports – netstat -abno
+* Find out all processes names and ports – netstat -abno
-g.
-Search for a file with name "proof.txt" – dir /S /P “proof.txt”
+* Search for a file with name "proof.txt" – dir /S /P “proof.txt”
-h.
-Search for a string in a file – findstr /s /c:”search_string”
+* Search for a string in a file – findstr /s /c:”search_string”
-i.
-Run a program as another user – runas /noprofile /user:Administrator cmd.exe
+* Run a program as another user – runas /noprofile /user:Administrator cmd.exe
-j.
-Find file/folder permissions - icacls.exe
+*  Find file/folder permissions - icacls.exe
-l.
-Show list of current installed patches  = wmic qfe
+* Show list of current installed patches  = wmic qfe
-m.
-Find the name of the current domain – wmic computersystem get domain
+* Find the name of the current domain – wmic computersystem get domain
-n.
-Process Vs thread
+* Process Vs thread

 #### HTTP status codes:
-a.
-Client error -4xx
+* Client error -4xx
-b.
-Client success -2xx
+* Client success -2xx
-c.
-Informational -1xx
+* Informational -1xx
-d.
-Redirection – 3xx
+* Redirection – 3xx
-e.
-Server error -5xx
+* Server error -5xx

-### Authentication
+### Authentication and Authorisation protocols
 #### SAML
 SAML SSO works by transferring the user’s identity from one place (the identity provider) to another (the service provider).
 This is done through an exchange of digitally signed XML documents.